Hurricane Helene Updates: Learn More

 Columbia is most widely known for its annual Mule Day, a week-long festival each March or April that culminates with mule shows, races, gospel singers, cloggers, a parade and the crowning of the Mule Day King and Queen.
 But the town is much more than mules.

-The county seat, Columbia’s architecture blends Federal, Victorian and Mid-19th Century Revival styles into a tapestry of elegance.
-Kick off your day in Maury County on the courthouse square at Muletown Coffee Roasters sampling the wide selection of coffees, teas and pastry’s.
-For a gluten-free and vegan treats, swing by B’s Salty and Sweet, which is located at the Columbia Factory.
+As the county seat, Columbia showcases a stunning architecture tapestry, blending Federal, Victorian and Mid-19th century Revival styles into a seamless expression of elegance.
+Kick off your day in Maury County on the courthouse square at Muletown Coffee Roasters sampling the wide selection of coffees, teas and pastries.
+For a gluten-free and vegan treats, swing by B’s Salty and Sweet, which is located at 510 N Garden Street.

 For the traveler who loves history, Maury County — which is on the Tennessee Civil War Trail — boasts historic homes like that of 11th U.S. President James K. Polk, whose house and museum is open to the public.
 It also houses the Historic Athenaeum, which was the site of a pair of girls’ schools from the 1830’s until the Great Depression.

-If you prefer shopping over history, you won’t have trouble spending money downtown at home décor staples like Amy Montgomery Home, the Linen Duck or Dwell Boutique.
-Columbia’s Antique Trail is populated by markets like Bleu 32 and Columbia Antique Marketplace that bring in visitors from all over.
+If you prefer shopping over history, you won’t have trouble spending money downtown at home décor staples like The Linen Duck or Dwell Boutique.
+Columbia’s Antique Trail is populated by markets like Bleu 32 and Spring Hill Antique Mall that bring in visitors from all over.

 If you’re looking for the best place to eat in Columbia, you’ll likely find yourself at Puckett’s — known for its barbeque, it now has multiple restaurant locations throughout Tennessee — including one on the downtown square.
 A few blocks away, Buck + Board specializes in elaborate cheese and charcuterie boards paired with hand-selected wines, but also offers brunch all day on weekends, as well as baguettes, soups and salads.
 Southern Tré Steakhouse is one of Columbia’s fine-dining restaurants with seafood, pasta, chicken and steaks rounding out the lengthy menu.
 For a more casual meal, McCreary’s Irish Pub serves up classic pub grub like bangers and mash and jacket potatoes with a selection of toppings.